nixys/nxs-backup/docs/backup_restore/MYSQL.md

 # MySQL

+## Logical backup restore

-## Introduction
+### Introduction

-You can use standart tools for dump restoration.
+You can use standart tools for logical dump restoration.
 More information you can find on the [official documentation page](https://dev.mysql.com/doc/).

-### Step by step instruction
+#### Step by step instruction

 1) Log into mysql server: